parrt/cs345/projects/cdecl.md

 Please study [How To Read C Declarations](http://blog.parr.us/2014/12/29/how-to-read-c-declarations/) carefully.
 The rules for understanding C declarations are actually quite simple.

 To implement this translator, we'll use ANTLR to parse a subset of C declaration syntax and then build a parse tree visitor that computes an appropriate English subphrase for each parse subtree.
 I have provided the grammar for you in [CDecl.g4](https://github.com/USF-CS345-starterkits/parrt-cdecl/blob/master/grammars/cs345/cdecl/CDecl.g4).
-The critical role is:
+The critical rule is:

 ```
 declarator